Senior Lecturer in Epidemiology

 Subject groups/Research projects

-I currently work with the African Meningococcal Carriage Consortium (MenAfriCar), a global research effort to study how meningococcal meningitis is spread in Africa, and to document the impact of a new meningitis vaccine (MenAfriVac) on reducing transmission.
-Our recent study in Chad has shown that MenAfriVac has had a dramatic impact on disease and carriage in a region experiencing a group A epidemic.
+I work with the African Meningococcal Carriage Consortium (MenAfriCar), a global research effort to study how meningococcal meningitis is spread in Africa, and to document the impact of a new meningitis vaccine (MenAfriVac) on reducing transmission.

-I co-supervise 2 PhD students at the University of Bristol:
+I have supervised 4 PhD students to successful completion at the University of Bristol.

 Daugla DM, Gami JP, Gamougam K, Naibei N, Mbainadji L, Narbé M, Toralta J, Kodbesse B, Ngadoua C, Coldiron M, Ferman F, Page A-L, Djingarey M, Hugonnet S, Harrison OB, Rebbetts LS, Tekletsion Y, Watkins ER, Caugant DA, Chandramohan D, Hassan-King M, Manigart O, Nascimento M, Woukeu A, Trotter C, Stuart JM, Maiden MCJ, Greenwood B. The impact of a serogroup A meningococcal conjugate vaccine (PsA-TT) on serogroup A meningococcal meningitis and carriage in Chad.
 Lancet 2014.383:40-7